 BARNAGH - TEMPLEGLANTINE 4km

-From Barnagh Station the tunnel and railway house are at the far side of the N21.
+The N21 roadside cyclelane rejoins the railway at the western end of the site of Barnagh Station.
 The route passes under two stone bridges.
-Templeglantine becomes visible on the left and is reached along the L21006, a good starting point for a side trip to Glenquin Castle, restored, 6Km S.E.
+Templeglantine becomes visible on the left and is reached along the L21006, a good starting point for a side trip to Glenquin Castle, open seasonally May-Sept, 6Km S.E.

 The L21006 leads to the trail for Abbeyfeale.
 After 2km enter Tullig Wood and soon pass the restored station at Devon Road.
 The trail levels as it comes parallel to the River Allaghaun.
-One stone bridge spans the trail, after 2km Abbeyfeale Station is reached.
+One stone bridge spans the trail, 2km after which Abbeyfeale Station is reached.
 Turn left onto the R524 for the town centre.
-A 3km extension to the GST continues on from Abbeyfeale to the Co Kerry border.